-Japanese Green tea is revered worldwide as some of the best tea in the world.
+Japanese Green tea is some of the best tea in the world.
 It is quite different from Chinese green tea.
-Here’s what you need to know before you buy.
+Here's what you need to know before you buy.

-There is a wonderful world of Japanese green teas to explore.
-If you’re not sure where to begin, I’m going to give you a good overview here of the types of Japanese green tea.
-But it’s always the same way in tea, the more you learn the more you realize you don’t know.
-The “rabbit hole” goes very, very deep.
+There is a beautiful world of Japanese green teas to explore.
+If you're not sure where to begin, here is a good overview of the types of Japanese green tea.
+But it's always the same way in tea; the more you learn, the more you realize you don't know.
+The "rabbit hole" goes deep.

 But isn't that what makes it all so fascinating?
 Let's dive in.

-All Japanese green teas are steamed during processing and are classified as either sun-grown or shade-grown.
+All Japanese green teas are steamed during processing and classified as either sun-grown or shade-grown.

-Japanese green teas adhere to quality through standardization and control over each process, despite nature’s variables.
-The tea is crafted to fit an exacting flavor profile which is rich with theanine.
+Japanese green teas adhere to quality through standardization and control over each process, despite nature's variables.
+The tea is crafted to fit an exacting flavor profile rich with l-theanine.

-Japanese green teas are famous for their focus on manufacturing, modern production and artful blending for a specific flavor.
-Unlike the artisan green teas of China, most Japanese green teas are machine picked.
+Japanese green teas are famous for focusing on manufacturing, modern production, and artful blending for a specific flavor.
+Unlike the artisan green teas of China, most Japanese green teas are machine-picked.

 You can easily recognize a Japanese green tea by its distinguishing, thin, needle-shaped leaf and characteristic vivid green color.